Golden Greek Tortoises

 The shell coloring of Greek tortoises is highly influenced by their native habitat.
 Yellow colored Greeks are thought to come from hot, sandy areas of the Middle East and possibly also from northeast Africa.
-Some Goldens are more yellow while others are more orange or peach colored depending on the color of their native soil.
+Some Goldens are more yellow while others are more orange or peach colored depending on the color of their native soil (genetic, not dirty :O).
 Golden Greeks typically have a darker central dot on each scute, but some are almost patternless.

 Most commonly, Golden Greek tortoises are listed as T.g. terrestris, but they can also be of other Greek tortoise subspecies.
 For example, Greeks from southern Turkey can be quite yellow in coloring.
 They have commonly been classified as T.g. ibera or T.g. antakyensis (now included in T.g. terrestris).

 - Mesopotamian tortoise